How Belief Works

 How Belief Works is an ongoing series of articles on the psychology of belief that's best read in sequence.

-2 can seem to be just a different, wordier, wording of 1.
-That is, 1 and 2 can seem to be making the same claim.
+2 can seem to be just a different, wordier, wording of the content of 1.
+That is, 1 and 2 can seem to be making the same claim – that humans are apes.
 But 1 and 2 are actually making distinct claims that merely imply each other.
-That is, if it’s raining then the claim It’s raining is a true claim, and vice versa.
+That is, if humans are apes then the claim Humans are apes is a true claim, and vice versa.

-If two sentences are merely different wordings of the same claim, then, by definition, their content is the same.
-And if the content of two sentences is the same, then, by definition, neither sentence will refer to something that the other doesn’t refer to.
-But whereas 2 refers to the claim It’s raining, 1 doesn’t.
-That is, 1 makes, rather than refers to, the claim It's raining.
-1 is about simply the current weather, rather than a claim about the current weather.
-Also, 2, unlike 1, refers to the concept of truth, and thereby also, unlike 1, to the relationship between the claim It’s raining and reality.
+If two sentences are just different wordings of the same claim, then, by definition, their content is the same.
+And if the content of two sentences is the same, then, by definition, neither sentence refers to something that the other doesn’t refer to.
+But whereas 2 refers to the claim Humans are apes, 1 doesn’t.
+That is, 1 makes, rather than refers to, the claim Humans are apes.
+1 is about simply humans rather than a claim about humans.
+Also, 2, unlike 1, refers to the concept of truth, and thereby also, unlike 1, to the relationship between the claim Humans are apes and reality.

 So 1 and 2 are each merely implicitly making the claim that the other is making.
 They can seem to be just different wordings of the same claim because the claim made by each follows so obviously from the claim made by the other that we can fail to notice the very basic logical step separating these claims.